blakegarretson/essentials/main.md

 - [Virtualbox](https://www.virtualbox.org/) is a great free solution for running virtual machines.
 It is an easy and robust way of running Linux (and other OSes) under Windows or Mac, which is often handy for some toolchains or just testing out a script or something in a Linux environment.
     - [QEMU](https://www.qemu.org) is also an option worth considering as it can be significantly faster than Virtualbox in some situations, and it can emulate systems that Virtualbox can’t.
 For simple use cases, I would still start with Virtualbox though.
 - [UTM](https://mac.getutm.app) is my first choice for virtual machines on Mac, including Apple Silicon Macs.
 It’s just easy to use and does what I need it to do.
 It’s great for creating Linux sandboxes where I don’t have to worry about messing up my Mac when I’m building out certain toolchains. **(Mac)**

+## Windows System Utilities

+- [Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/): This is a collection of tools that has been around since the 1990s, and was eventually acquired by Microsoft because they are so good.
+(And they are still being updated!)
+You can download the whole suite, or individual tools.
+I’m going to highlight just a couple here to give you the flavor of the suite, but it’s worth perusing the whole list and seeing what’s available:
+    - [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer): If you can’t delete a file because some program has it locked, Process Explorer will tell you what program has the file handle open.
+    - [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon): Sometimes you need to know what files a process is changing, or maybe you want to know which program is changing a file.
+Process Monitor, um, well, it monitors your processes to find that out.
+- [Microsoft PowerToys](https://github.com/microsoft/PowerToys): Old-timers will remember this suite for decades ago, but it’s back and better than ever (and open sourced!).
+This collection of Windows enhancements include adding Markdown and SVG support to the Windows Explorer preview pane, windows snapping, PowerRename, a color picker, easy image resizing, a keyboard manager that lets you remap keys, plus lots more.
+(Quick tip: use this to remap your CapsLock key to act like a Shift key so you aren’t aCCIDENTALLY TURNING CAPSLOCK ON.
+I hate that.)
+- [ProduKey](http://www.nirsoft.net/utils/product_cd_key_viewer.html) is super handy when you want to reinstall Windows or Office after your hard drive crashes or you just want to start fresh.
+Just run this program, save the output somewhere safe, and you have your Microsoft product keys ready to go for Windows and Office.

+## Mac Desktop Tweaks & Utilities

+- [Rectangle](https://rectangleapp.com/) allows for complex window manipulation with key strokes.
+This is super handy.
+- [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704) is probably the best known app to keep your screen on.
+There are all sorts of reasons you might need this, but I often use it when I’m sketching from a reference photo and I don’t want the screen going to sleep on me.
+- [Karabiner-Elements](https://karabiner-elements.pqrs.org/) lets you remap keys.
+I have used it to swap the Command and Control keys so I can use my muscle-memory from Windows to cut and paste.
+- [Hyperkey](https://hyperkey.app/) is so simple, yet it has become essential for me.
+It lets you remap the caps-lock key to any combination of meta keys.
+It can be configured in any number of ways, but I have it setup so when I press caps-lock, it is the same as pressing shift-command-ctrl.
+Then I map that combo to whatever I like in my various apps. e.g. in VS Code, pressing caps-lock and P will run the current file in Python.
+- [Folder Peek](https://sindresorhus.com/folder-peek) gives you quick access to your choice of folders right from your menu bar.
+- [Actions](https://sindresorhus.com/actions) adds additional functionality to Shortcuts.
+If you use Shortcuts, you probably can benefit from this app.
+The list of functionality is impressive.
+- [System Color Picker](https://sindresorhus.com/system-color-picker) is a simple color explorer for choosing colors and getting a text representation (hex, rgb, etc.) useful in programming, web design, and digital imagery.
+Includes an eye-dropper tool.
+- [Keyboard Cowboy](https://github.com/zenangst/KeyboardCowboy) is a must-have tool to boost your productivity.
+It lets you assign global keyboard shortcuts to apps, automations, text replacements, etc.
+- [TinkerTool](https://www.bresink.com/osx/TinkerTool.html) gives you access to hidden system preferences and tweaks not available in the normal System Preferences dialogs.
+While there are a lot of options I don’t care about, they are a couple in here that are worth the download.
+- [MonitorControl](https://github.com/MonitorControl/MonitorControl) is one of those apps I didn’t know I needed.
+I wouldn’t have looked for it, but after stumbling across it and trying it out, it’s amazing.
+If you have an external monitor, you need this so you can control the brightness through your keyboard.
+It also normalizes brightness between the build-in screen and an external monitor.
+Super handy app.

 # Gaming